Saltwater Fish

 5

-Step 5: Establish baseline parameters before coral
+Step 5: Stabilize reef chemistry before coral goes in

 6